raflyfahrezi/raflyfahrezi/README.md

 ## Hello ! 👋

-I'm a student of Universitas Komputer Indonesia majoring in Informatics Engineering.
-I realize I have a passion for computer science, so I started to explore technology since I was in elementary school and when I'm in senior high school I decide to take computer science for my collage.
-I’m a nice fun and friendly person, I’m honest and punctual, I work well in a team but also on my own as I like to set myself goals which I will achieve, I have good listening and communication skills.
-I have a creative mind and am always up for new challenges.
-I am well organized and always plan ahead to make sure I manage my time well.
+I am a student of Universitas Komputer Indonesia, majoring in Computer Science.
+I understand I have a passion for Computer Science, so I began to explore and discover technology since I was sitting in elementary school.
+When I`m in senior high school, I decide to take Computer Science for my university.
+Moreover, now I`m delighted in Computer Science, I`m continuously impressed with the technology that has been created, and I wish I can make innovation for a better future.
+I focused on web development, especially on the front-end side.

 ## Learn